BBrav0/BBrav0/README.md

 👨‍🎓 I'm currently pursuing a BS (Expected 2026) in CS

-⚡️ I am OBSESSED with Java ☕️
+⚡️ My all-time favorite language will always be Java ☕️

 <!--
 **BBrav0/BBrav0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.